African American Studies (AASP)College of Behavioral and Social Sciences

 Courses offered in this department may be found under the acronym AASP.

 The African American Studies Department (AASD) fosters an intellectual environment in which majors learn to critically examine, analyze, interpret and discuss the experiences, culture, traditions, and dynamics of people of the African Diaspora.
-A primary goal of the program is to develop strong critical thinking, research and writing skills, through our curriculum, such that AASD majors learn the interdisciplinary methods used in examining the socio-economic, historical, and political experiences and contributions of people of African descent.
+A primary goal of the program is to develop strong critical thinking, analytical skills, research and writing skills, through our curriculum, such that AASD majors learn the interdisciplinary methods used in examining the socio-economic, historical, and political experiences and contributions of people of African descent.
 Our curriculum is organized and structured to introduce AASD majors to African American Studies and to ensure that they receive appropriate grounding in the major themes of the field and can place these themes in the historical context of the African Diaspora such that they are better prepared to address the social scientific issues of race, racism, and inequality.
 The program provides preparation in fundamental research methodology so that AASD majors are able to explore research questions with sufficient rigor.

 Relevance of goals to the mission statements and/or strategic plans of the university, college, or program as applicable: